 To create a vibrant and sustainable downtown in which Coral Springs’ residents, businesses, and visitors can live, work, shop and entertain.

-The current CRA fiscal year started October 1, 2015 and ends October 31, 2016 (FY 15/16).
+The CRA's fiscal year starts on October 1st and ends on September 30th of every year.
 The CRA will expire in 2032.

 Meetings dates are subject to change.